 The easiest way to make the crumble is just to use (and crumble) the leftover pastry made in the previous step.

-However, to make your crumble to the next level, you can add oats, chopped pecans or almonds!
-I also added a little more sugar to help further caramelise the crumble :).
+However, to take your crumble to the next level, you can add oats, chopped pecans or almonds!
+I also added a little more sugar to help further caramelize the crumble :).

 Assembling the vegan apple pie